simonmysun/blog/_posts/2023/2023-07-09-cleaning-my-archlinux/2023-07-09-cleaning-my-archlinux.md

 ## Clean package cache

-This is the easies part, just copy the commands from Archlinux wiki: https://wiki.archlinux.org/title/Pacman#Cleaning_the_package_cache
+This is the easies part, just copy the commands from [Archlinux wiki page](https://wiki.archlinux.org/title/Pacman#Cleaning_the_package_cache)

 Use these two commands to remove cache and keep 1 recent version of installed packages and 0 of uninstalled packages.